 All these adventures offer paddling by canoe or kayak with opportunities to stop along the way and take a picnic break (BYO), go for a swim, do a hike, catch a fish and various other activties.
 Paddling times vary from just one hour to many hours, with total durations of a couple of hours to full days and even multi-days if you wish, and most routes are family-friendly.
 There's lots of route options to chose from including exploring ancient creeks, accessing elusive hiking trails and even picnicing on your own private beach with delightful lakefront swimming.
 Yes, overnight lakefront camping is also available.

-Subject to weather conditions and availability, we have canoes and kayaks available for casual hire on Lake Cootharaba, starting and ending from the lake foreshore area at Boreen Point.
+Subject to weather conditions and availability, we have canoes and kayaks available daily for casual hire on Lake Cootharaba, starting and ending from the lake foreshore area at Boreen Point.